-Some of the top benefits of rosehip tea include reducing inflammation, lowering your risk of heart disease, fighting cancer, detoxifying the body, strengthening the immune system, protecting the skin, easing chronic pain and optimizing the digestive system.
-There are a number of potential side effects when drinking this tea, such as stomach upset, sleep disorders, allergic reactions, bleeding disorders and surgical complications.
-These mainly arise when rosehip is taken in inappropriate amounts, or by people who have pre-existing health conditions or on medicine.
+The top benefits of rosehip tea may include reducing inflammation, lowering your risk of heart disease, fighting cancer, and detoxifying the body.
+It might also be good for strengthening the immune system, protecting the skin, easing chronic pain, and optimizing the digestive system.

 Benefits of Rosehip Tea

 You should consider drinking rosehip tea if you suffer from a weak immune system, skin conditions, chronic pain, indigestion, high toxicity levels, arthritis, gout, inflammatory conditions, high cholesterol, and hypertension, or if you are at an increased risk of heart disease or cancer.